evoheal/EPID-700/SPRING2024/README.md

 ## Course Objectives

-This course is designed to support each student in the pursuit of original public health research, culminating in a citable work made available as a preprint on [bioRxiv](https://www.biorxiv.org/) if submission for peer review is planned or [Zenodo](https://zenodo.org/) otherwise.<br/>
+This course is designed to support each student in the pursuit of original public health research, culminating in a citable work made available as a preprint on [bioRxiv](https://www.biorxiv.org/) or [medRxiv](https://www.medrxiv.org/) if submission for peer review is planned or [Zenodo](https://zenodo.org/) otherwise.<br/>
 Milestones **due by**:

 * 30 min.
 1-1 introductory meeting with Nash or Sehyun **2/2**